Melodi-fyi/melodi-sdk-react/README.md

 ### Obtaining an API Key

-1. Sign up for an account on [Melodi](https://melodi.fyi)
-2. Navigate to the API Settings page in your dashboard
+1. Navigate to the API Settings page in your dashboard
-3. Generate a new API key for your project
+2. Generate a new API key for your project

 ### Setting Up the Auth Provider